raymondkfcheung/lazy-dot/docs/coding/langauges.md

 * Machine learning and AI
 * Automation and DevOps tooling

 Its biggest advantage is speed of iteration.
 You can get from idea to working prototype in very little time.
 That is why it dominates notebooks, experiments and exploratory work.
-The trade-off is that long-lived Python systems need discipline, otherwise they become messy quickly.

 From a career perspective, Python is a strong choice.
 It is a natural route into data and ML, and it also serves as a common foundation for a large amount of cloud tooling.